ds2643/gpy/README.md

-# Synthetic
+# GPY
-Synthetic is a graph database written for Python.
+gpy is a graph utility written for Python.
 Previously, NetworkX (https://networkx.github.io/) provided the graph interface upon which this project was based.
 However, I am in the process of replacing NetworkX with my own graph system called amg, not for any shortcoming of NX, but because this project is intended as a learning exercise.

 # Contents
 main.py, the module from which the project runs